pra-navi/tp/docs/UserGuide.md

 #### 17. Deleting all tasks that are done: `deleteAllDone`

-You can easily clean up your task list by deleting all completed task, allowing you maintain an organized and clutter-free task management system.
+You can easily clean up your task list by deleting all completed tasks, allowing you maintain an organized and clutter-free task management system.

-{% include admonition.html type="danger" title="Potentially Dangerous Operation!" body="
+{% include admonition.html type="danger" title="Danger" body="

-CoordiMate will discard all related data for Tasks that are marked as Done at the next run.<br>" %}
+This action is irreversible.

+" %}

 <h4>Format:</h4>